iGeNeTeL/REVERSE/README.md

 - **Player Size:** Adjust your player size to your preference.
 Note that decrease/increasing the player size will also decrease/increase your movement speed.

-- **Player Color:** Change your player’s color to anything you want.
+- **Player Color:** Change your player’s color to anything you want + Rainbow Mode Available.

 - **Infinite Dodge:** Activate Infinite Dodge to gain unlimited stamina, allowing you to dodge repeatedly.